 Not adding keywords to the specialty section

 LinkedIn allows you to add keywords to your company page under a section called “specialties”.
 By entering your keywords, you make it easier for users who use those words when searching on LinkedIn to find your page.
 For example, if you own an Italian restaurant, you would enter keywords like “fresh pasta” or “Italian food”.
-Now when people search for these terms, your company will appear.
+Now when people search for those terms, your company will appear in their search results.

 Employees not being connected to your business page

 The more employees that are connected to your business page, the more exposure your company gets.
 When a LinkedIn user visits the page of one of your employee’s, they are able to see your business and logo on their profile under that employee’s “Experience”.
-Also, when your employees are connected to your company page, they are more likely to share updates and content out to their network.
-This expands your reach exponentially, so this is a no-brainer!
+Also, when your employees are connected to your company page, they are more likely to share updates and content out to their personal networks.
+This expands your reach exponentially, so it’s a no-brainer!

 Not listing products or services